peterdri/ece-communications-labs/_ece450/lab1/lpf-pulse-shaping.md

 - Using the same method as in the [previous section of the lab]({% link _ece450/lab1/square-pulse-shaping.md %}), find the system delay and apply it.
 Again, it will differ by computer but mine was around 6.

-- Record the BER values for noise amplitudes of 0, 0.25, 0.5, 0.75 and 1, observe the noisy signal to see whether you can easily read the bitstream.
+- Now collect a dataset of SNR and BER at noise amplitudes of 0.0, 0.1, 0.2, ...
+0.9, 1.0.
+  - The Bit Error Rate can be read off of the *QT GUI Number Sink* output.
+After changing the noise amplitude, let the BER stabilize before recording it.
+  - To read the SNR, activate the "Control Panel" option in the *QT GUI Frequency Sink* block parameters.
+Then, while the flowgraph is running, set "Trace Options" to "Max Hold" and make sure the "Avg" slider is set to maximum.
+This should make it easier to read the signal SNR off of the generated spectrum.
+  - As you record these values, observe the transmitted noisy pulses and the spectrum.
+Are you able to read the bitstream off of the received waveform?
+At which SNR can you no longer do this?

-{% include alert.html title="Deliverable question 3" class="info" content="How do the bit error values compare between square pulses and low pass filtered pulses?
+{% include alert.html title="Deliverable question 2" class="info" content="How do the bit error values compare between square pulses and low pass filtered pulses?
 What is this attributable to?" %}

+Review the [section deliverables](#part-3-deliverables) beforing moving on.